Canon EOS 10D

-The 10D captured RAW images in the Canon CRW file format, which is no longer used by Canon, although modern versions of Canon's Digital Photo Professional will read it.
+The 10D captured RAW images in the Canon CRW file format, which was retired by Canon, although modern versions of Canon's Digital Photo Professional will read it.

 When it was released, recommended retail price in the USA was $1,999 (£1,520).

 Compared to the D60

 While the 10D shared some similarities with the D60—both used sensors of roughly the same resolution, both used the EF lens mount and BG-ED3 battery grip—the 10D saw many major changes.

 A new magnesium alloy body with changed button layout was introduced, including relocating the on/off switch to the bottom rear of the camera where it could easily be switched off accidentally.
 New LCD panels were introduced.
 The on/off switch was later moved back to the upper-left of the camera's rear with the Canon 7D.
 Flash strobes were used instead of a dedicated autofocus assist lamp.
 The shutter and mirror were also quieter than the D60 systems.
 An upgraded autofocus system, using a more-sensitive and wider-area 7-point array similar to the Canon EOS 30V was also included.

 Internally, the sensor was changed to use a new manufacturing process, allowing for an extended film speed range of ISO 100 to 3200 with a custom function.
 The 10 used an upgraded image processor, and was the first DSLR to use the DIGIC chipset.
 Continuous shooting was also slightly improved, allowing for nine images in a burst.
 The camera introduced FAT32 for CompactFlash cards larger than 2 GB in capacity, the first for a Canon DSLR.
 Improvements to white balance systems, shooting parameters, sensor cleaning, direct print support, Adobe RGB colorspace, improved language support and an orientation sensor were also made.